-CMD Contract Compliance Officer will assess proposal compliance with LBE requirements and assign a rating bonus to proposal scores.
+A CMD Contract Compliance Officer will assess proposal compliance with LBE requirements and assign a rating bonus to proposal scores.
 The CMD-adjusted scores (if applicable) will then be tabulated, and Proposers will be ranked starting with the Proposer receiving the highest score, then continuing with the Proposer receiving the second highest score, and so on.

 Minimum Qualifications and Required Proposal Documentation (Pass/Fail)